 - The maximum speed limit on the highway to Tulum is 100 km/h (62 miles / h).
 You will find a lot of cars exceeding the speed limit.
 I didn’t spot any speed cameras, but there were a few police cars parked along the roadside.

 - Avoid driving at night.
 This is a general rule of thumb in Mexico which our Mexican friends gave us.
-Driving within Cancun, or Tulum is fine of course, but I would personally avoid driving from Cancun to Tulum at night and stay at a hotel in Cancun instead.
+Driving within Cancun, or Tulum is fine of course, but I would personally avoid driving from Cancun to Tulum at night and stay at one of the airport hotels instead.
 As far as I’m aware the drive is not dangerous but there will be fewer other drivers at night and scams do occur.

 - If your driver’s license is not in English (i.e. Cyrillic, Japanese, Arabic, etc), you will need an International Driving Permit (IDP/IDL) or an official translation in English.

 - The minimum age to rent a car in Mexico is 21 years.
 Like many other countries, a young driver fee must be paid if you’re 21-25.